Skip to content

 • Include in PDF.
 Default FALSE except for MCQ.
 Only affects the PDF version.
 Includes pre/post response text in the PDF, with a blank space between.

 • Answer.
 Enter a reference answer.
+This will typically be the absolute solution to a problem.
+When requesting a symbolic answer, it must be given in terms of the chosen symbol shortcuts.
 Configure the answer where relevant (e.g. number of rows and columns).

 • Response Area Preview: for teachers to verify the configuration